 By Hisham El-Fangary

-There was a time in the history of Islamic civilization that is affectionately called “The Islamic Golden Age” by Muslims and historians alike.
+There was a time in the history of Islamic civilization that is affectionately called “The Islamic Golden Age” by Muslims and historians of all persuasions alike.

 Scholars would argue about the exact dates that constitute the Islamic golden age, but the general consensus is that it started shortly after the rise of the Islamic empire – early 7th century – and lasted until sometime between the 13th and the 15th century.